 While not of royal blood, Jack himself is actually part of one of the oldest and wealthiest families in the UK – so he’s not doing too badly.

 But what does this news mean for Eugenie’s title after marriage?
 Reportedly, the fact that Jack will not receive a royal title means that she will officially be styled, HRH Princess Eugenie, Mrs Jack Brooksbank.
+But that’s only if she wants to change her name.

 According to other royal sources however, the 28-year-old Princess may actually have the option to keep her royal title, or get rid of it.
 However, it’s thought to be unlikely that she will get rid of her HRH title.